Saturday, October 26, 2024

 There is another book - the fourth - I have recently acquired, LaGrotta: Ice Creams and Sorbets: a Cookbook by Kitty Travers.
 I am currently reading it all the way through like a novel.
 It's a beautiful book full of innovative ideas, which I plan to explore through the next four seasons.
 I am dreaming of going to her workshop in the UK.

 This Sweet Cream Ice Cream from Jeni is lovely and delicate with only the taste of milk and cream - what Italians call flor di latte - the flavor of milk - and can be applied to mozzarella or, as in this case, gelato.
 It is definitely NOT vanilla and is splendid in its simplicity.
-I use Lyle's Golden Syrup in place of corn syrup because it adds a slight caramel flavor and have no vanilla in it.
+As delicious as her Dark Chocolate ice cream is, this is the most requested flavor around here.
+I use Lyle's Golden Syrup in place of corn syrup because it adds a slight caramel flavor and has no vanilla in it.
 I once spent a week in Italy eating only this flavor every day to compare them gelateria to gelateria.
 The best one was in Florence, which turned out to be the city of my dreams (which does not change London as the city I would most like to live in if I had to choose a city other than my own).
 I got to eat my favorite gelato in Italy and see Michaelangelo's The David on the same day!
+(You can see a million pictures, but when you see it in person for the first time, it takes your breath away.)

 Sweet Cream Ice Cream